OxWearables/stepcount/README.md

 The algorithm is tuned for wrist-worn AX3 data collected at 100 Hz, using data from the open-source [OxWalk Dataset](https://ora.ox.ac.uk/objects/uuid:19d3cb34-e2b3-4177-91b6-1bad0e0163e7), making it compatible with the [UK Biobank Accelerometer Dataset](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169649).

+A short video tutorial for installation and basic usage can be found on YouTube at [https://www.youtube.com/watch?v=FPb7H-jyRVQ](https://www.youtube.com/watch?v=FPb7H-jyRVQ).

 ## Getting started

 ### Prerequisite